elakshi16/cs124/design.md

 Design Choices Discussion
 ------------------------------------------------------
 **Our Design Decisions** <br>
-We did not make too many design decisions compared to Lab 2.
-The major visual element we added to our app was the priority levels the user can add to various tasks.
-The goal for this element was for the user to be able to tell the priority level of a task.
-It was important to make this element fairly large for the user to see.

-Another design decision we made was to place the sorting mechanism between the add task element and the table holding the tasks.
-We placed this element here to connect it to the task table and make it clear that the buttons controlled the table.

-We also centered the tasks within each row of the table in order to make the checkbox more visible.

-Lastly, we made the Add task box slightly larger, in order to balance out the space taken up by the task table and sorting element.
+The major design decisions for this lab mostly involved aria-labels and how best to communicate our intent to users who accessed our site via voiceOver.
+We had to make a decision as to how to label priority buttons so that they were read as we intended (checkboxes instead of buttons), which involved ternary operators that toggled between true and false.

+Another major design decision was to flip the priority buttons to a vertical setup when the screen became narrower.
+This allowed us to maximize space and allows the user to see all of their options at once on a mobile device.

+We also placed a "dummy" Add List button outside of what is considered a list of tasks because the concept of adding a list should be separate from what happens within a single list.
 <br>
 <br>

 **Alternative Designs** <br>
-Alternative designs that were discussed included having the priority buttons be smaller, but we realized this made the buttons hard to use, particularly when moving across browser types.
+Alternative designs that were discussed included having a broken priority list.
+This did not end up working out, as it was unclear to the user which buttons specified which priority.
 <br>
 <br>